slsanc/gabiri/README.md

 * Pagination of all tables
 * The option to choose one file for each applicant as their 'resume', which will then be displayed on the page of each position they apply to
 * The ability to add short descriptions to uploaded documents
+* Users only being able to see positions & applicants they created

 ## Prerequisites